Cooking with Action Research

 - Davydd Greenwood.

-The Cookbook — along with the companion Resource Guide launching in later in September— shares from inside the world and work of Action Researchers.
+The Cookbook — along with the companion Resource Guide — shares from inside the world and work of Action Researchers.
 It shows how this democratizing, people centered, orientation to inquiry & practice is helping to create a more just and sustainable world.
 We want to make Action Research consciousness more accessible.

 Emeritus Professor.
 Author: Doing Action Research in Your Own Organization